BizInk/bizpress-blogs/readme.txt

 * Better UI for adding blogs
 * New background image for the blogs page
 * Context when no blogs are found
+* Handeling of the different BizPress product levels

 = 1.1.1 =
 * Add BizPress Anylitics